House of Torment: Seizure of power by Selbstschutz

 In mid-September 1939, Herman Kniefall, an SS officer, arrived in Rypin, sent from Brodnica with the task of organizing the Selbstschutz structures in the Rypin County.
 Kniefall, aided by many local Germans, quickly built a strong and efficient Selbstschutz organization.
 Soon, several hundred men from the Rypin County were serving in the "Volksdeutsche Self-Defence", with around 50 based in Rypin itself.
 The deputy and de facto right-hand man of Kniefall was 33-year-old August Nikolai, a teacher from the village of Somsiory, who was married to a Polish woman.
-Other notable members of the Selbstschutz from the local population included Heinrich Schlieske, Henryk Szramowski, the brothers Edward, Johann, and Richard Rotenberg (formerly Czerwiński), Fryderyk and Henryk Gramze (father and son), Otto Bendlin, Edmund Gogolin, Albert Nickel, and the Ukrainian Wasil Aleksiejew.
+Other notable members of the Selbstschutz from the local population included Heinrich Schlieske, Henryk Szramowski, the brothers Edward, Johann, and Richard Rotenberg (formerly Czerwiński), Fryderyk and Henryk Gramze (father and son), Otto Bendlin, Edmund Gogolin, Albert Nickel, and the Ukrainian Vasily Alexeyev.
 Mirosław Krajewski suggests that the spiritual leader of the Rypin Germans, Pastor Waldemar Krusche, was the instigator of many of the anti-Polish actions, although other sources indicate that Krusche was arrested and deported by Polish authorities in early September 1939 and did not return to Rypin.

 In October 1939, Rypin County was incorporated into the Reich as part of the Kwidzyn District of the Reichsgau Danzig-West Prussia region.
 Reichsstatthalter Albert Forster initially opposed the inclusion of the two Dobrzyń Land counties (Lipno and Rypin) in his province, as he believed the Polish population living there was not predisposed to Germanization (Lipno and Rypin had belonged to the Russian Partition before 1918).
 Ultimately, however, the authorities of the Third Reich decided to annex the Dobrzyń Land, and Forster was granted consent to incorporate six western counties of East Prussia into the Reichsgau Danzig-West Prussia region.